kirankumarkolla/baywheels/README.md

 While transforming the data from cln -> dw , first get all the station related data to the dim table.
 Lookup the station id while loading rides_fact table

+### Containers
+Created separate containers for postgresql and airflow for this project